Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 #### <a name="configuration" id="configuration"></a>Configuration

 > Note:  It is assumed here that the reader is familiar with Python concepts and terminology.
-> This source tries to use terminology familiar to an Python practitioner where possible.
+> This source tries to use terminology familiar to a Python practitioner where possible.

 The configuration of a Vantiq connector is a JSON document.